ConvergePanelRESEARCH • VERIFY • GOVERN

 The problem

 Civic workflows carry trust obligations.
 Organizations that communicate public information, advocate on policy questions, or support communities depend on the accuracy and context of the information they use.
 AI tools that deliver confident answers without review trails or source context create invisible risks for organizations whose credibility is their core asset.
+Publishing a mischaracterized policy position or inaccurate program information to a community audience is harder to walk back than a private mistake.

 How ConvergePanel helps